What Services Do I Get When Paying my Utility Bill?

 The City’s Healthy Watershed’s Program is the lead program in the City’s efforts to protect water quality.
 The Healthy Watersheds program also provides technical expertise and guidance to all City departments to ensure implementation and compliance with the NPDES Permit, TMDL Water Quality Management Plans, and other stormwater related issues.

-The Lake Oswego Street System includes more than 178 miles of streets, 32 traffic signals and 23.7 miles of pedestrian pathways.
+The Lake Oswego street system includes more than 178 miles of streets and 23.7 miles of pedestrian pathways.
 The streets are classified as major and minor arterials, major collectors, neighborhood collectors and local residential streets.

 Stormwater Management Utility plans, designs, constructs, maintains, administers all City Stormwater conveyances and facilities, and the regulations for its control, as well as establishes standards for design and construction.